cicero-interactive/classic-youtube-design/README.md

 As you may be aware, there already are several extensions which completely restore the old non-Polymer layout.
 However, they achieve this by linking to the old website, which will be discontinued in March 2020.

 ## How is this achieved?
 As the old design is being discontinued, we are unfortunately forced to use the new Polymer layout, which, especially in non-Chromium based browsers, is much slower than the old one.
 Unless you completely rewrite the whole YouTube page, we pretty much can't do anything about that.
 But, what we can do: Write our own custom CSS and try to imitate the old design as much as possible!
-With the addition of some JavaSript we are able to replicate it at a rate of around 85 percent.
+With the addition of some JavaScript we are able to replicate it at a rate of around 85 percent.

 ## Limitations
 As stated above, we are pretty much forced to use the new Polymer substructure.
 So don't expect any performance improvements like with the [YouTube Classic addon](https://addons.mozilla.org/de/firefox/addon/youtube-classic/), because that actually redirects to the old, faster website, which is being discontinued.
 Also, we're not able to replicate the old design 1:1, there are many issues because of the completely new HTML structure of the Polymer layout.
 But we are working on it, and keep in mind that this is still preview software and not everything is finished yet.
 This includes dark-mode suppoert, which currently doesn't work because of hardcoded overwrites.